Stormy weather can create all sorts of problems for roofers in Salem. Inspect your roof to see if you need professional assistance.

 - Check Inside Your Home.
 Begin by checking your ceilings in each room, including the attic.
 You’re looking for signs of a leak.
 In your attic, you should also consider looking at the floor for spots with any potential water damage, or for areas that light is shining through (this indicates that there is a hole in the roof, and that your roof is not watertight).
 If any part of your roof seems to be concaved, this could be indicative of a larger problem like dry rot or other water damage.

 - Visually Inspect Your Roof.
 This will involve you climbing up a ladder to get on your roof.
 Make sure to tie your ladder and have a partner with you in order to have an additional layer of safety.
 Once you’re on your roof, walk around and look for pooled water.
 If there is any water pooling on a pitched roof, you could have a problem.
 Sitting water on a pitched roof can cause damage, or can be a sign that one of your roof’s water disposal systems aren’t properly functioning.
 Take a look in your valleys and gutters for any debris that could be obstructing water flow.
 If there is debris, now would be a good time to clean your valleys or gutters out to help prevent further roof damage.
 You checked the inside for any concaved shaping, but be sure to check the exterior of the roof as well.
 Your roof should also feel firm when you step on it.
 If it is not, then immediately climb back down to the ground and call a roofing professional.
-If you’re looking for GAF-Certified Salem roofers, give us a call and we’ll give you a free estimate.
+If you’re looking for GAF-Certified Salem roofers, give us a call and we’ll give you an estimate.
 We serve many other areas in Oregon as well, so give us a call if you’re in Wilsonville, Canby, Albany, Dallas, Silverton, Detroit, or other surrounding areas as well!

 - Look at Your Roofing Material (Shingles, Tiles, or Cedar Shakes).
 Get a closer look at the roofing material on your house, whether it’s shingles, tiles, shakes, or something else; it should give you a good idea of the general condition of your roof.Shingles: For shingles, if there are any signs of darkening, tearing, balding, or curling, there could be damage or it could be time for a new roof in general.